PalMassimo/learning-background/ElasticSearch/Notes.md

 The difference between an index template and a dynamic template is that an index template applies field mappings and/or index settings when its pattern matches the name of an index.
 A dynamic template, on the other hand, is applied when a new field is encountered and dynamic mapping is enabled.
 If the template’s conditions match, the field mapping is added for the new field.
 A dynamic template is therefore a way to dynamically add mappings for fields that match certain criteria, where an index template adds a fixed set of field mappings.

+### Stemming and stop words
+Stemming is the process of reducing words to their root form (e.g. `drinks`, `drunk` -> `drink`).
+Not all words are stemmed to valid words, depending on how aggressive the stemming is configured to be.
+Elasticsearch uses stemming internally.

+Stop words are words that do not give much information in term of relevance scoring.
+Some of these words are `of`, `at`, `on`.
+However, during text processing those words usually won't be removed because the relevance algorithm has become much better at limiting how much stop words influence search results.

 ## Searching for Data